nosovk/flowershow/content/NA/Hire/Vacancies/DevOps.md

 - Project tasks
 	- adding new infra components to new or existing projects
 	- for example: add "cspell" check to build pipeline for existing project, or deploy new metabase.com instance.
-	- add build pipeline for new fromt project (git, cloudlfare pages wrangler with preview branches, add eslint and all other possible checks)
+	- add build pipeline for new front project (git, Cloudflare pages wrangler with preview branches, add ESLint and all other possible checks)
+	- deploy Node.js project, with Redis and Postgres, add few environments, add commands to launch migrations etc.
 - Support tasks
 	- maintain existing infrastructure (mostly dedicates servers, mostly docker swarm)
 ## Requirements: